SolderedElectronics/SHT21-Arduino-Library/README.md

 Install as any Arduino library.
 Go to File -> Examples -> eRadionica_SHT21 -> _choose your example_ and use!

+You can use it for the Arduino IoT Cloud too, just go to Libraries -> Import -> and upload the library in .zip format without extract.
+Always up-to-date download of the library here: https://github.com/SolderedElectronics/SHT21-Arduino-Library/archive/refs/heads/master.zip

 ## License info

 This product is open-source.
 Yay!